mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 003 - Force Read-Only Planning/readme.md

 # Considerations ⚠️

-Some simple tasks do not need a plan.
+Some simple tasks don't need a plan.

 You must actively read the plan the AI provides.